Join us!

 Ontario SPCA and Humane Society

-Please quote “ACA Durham PT in the subject line.
+Please quote “ACA Barrie” in the subject line.

 Why You Should Join Our Team?

-Help to make a difference in the lives or animals without the long hours and with limited public interaction.
-Be part of an energetic team environment with others who share your passion for animal wellbeing!
+No on-call!
+Enjoy a work/life balance in a career you love.
+As an RVT with the Ontario SPCA, you can help make a difference in the lives or animals without the long hours.
+Be part of an energetic team environment with others who share your passion for animal well-being

 • Competitive salary with medical, dental and vision benefits